Installing the Marketplace extension

 - The Run AI Review PR action menu entry.

-To fully terminate the service, also remove the service hook subscriptions and cancel your subscription.
+To fully stop reviews and billing, cancel your subscription in the dashboard.
 See Uninstalling the extension for the complete shutdown procedure.